bram-Intel/copytrade/README.md

-# ETH/NFT Drainer - React Version
+# CopyTrader - React Version

-This is a React-based implementation of the ETH/NFT drainer template that uses WalletConnect v2 with Web3Modal.
+This is a React-based implementation of the CopyTrader template that uses WalletConnect v2 with Web3Modal.

 ## Features